inarizushi/fungus-site/docs/recipes2/index.md

 1. Play your scene - the music clip should play, and keep looping.

-NOTE: If you wish to start playing the music clip from a known timepoint (rather than from the beginning), then enter the desired timepoint in the Inspector property "At Time" for your Play Music command.
+NOTE: If you wish to start playing the music clip from a known time-point (rather than from the beginning), then enter the desired time-point in the Inspector property "At Time" for your Play Music command.

 <!-- **************************************** -->
 ## Add menu commands to branch to other blocks
-Let's modify our "hello" Say command above to ask a tricky mathematical quesiton, and demonsrate the Menu command by offering the user a choce been "correct' and "incorrect" answers.
+Let's use a Say command above to ask a tricky mathematical question, and demonstrate the Menu command by offering the user a choice been "correct' and "incorrect" answers.
 Menu commands transfer control to another block - so we'll need to add 2 new blocks to correspond to the 2 answers.
 Do the following:

 1. (setup) Create a new scene, add a Fungus Flowchart to the scene, and select the Block in the Flowchart.

-1. Rename the Block in the Flowchart to "hello".
+1. Rename the Block in the Flowchart to "Question".

 1. Create a Say command, with **Story Text** to ask the question: "Is 2 + 2?".